AmiRCandy/LiteFS/README.md

 ## **Installation**

-You can install `LiteFS` by cloning the repository or by downloading the source code directly. ( Composer is avalible , install by : ```bash composer require amircandy/litefs ```)
+You can install `LiteFS` by cloning the repository or by downloading the source code directly. ( Composer is avalible , install by : ```composer require amircandy/litefs```)

 ### **Clone the repository**